 If TestComplete succeeds and finds a suitable object, it will continue running the test using that similar object instead of the missing object.
 This way, the test will run smoothly without being interrupted by errors.

 If TestComplete fails to find a suitable object (this can happen if a suitable object does not exist in the application), it will report the “The Object Does Not Exist” error and will not simulate user actions over the object.
 In addition, depending on the project’s Stop on error settings, it will stop the test run upon the error completely.

 Update recognition settings

 The test engine posts a warning message to the log for every replacement.
-This message contains information on the new recognition properties used:
+This message contains information on the new recognition criteria used:

 These changes are not permanent.
 They are effective only during the current test run.
 After the test run is over, TestComplete restores the initial setting values to avoid possible confusion in case of false replacement.

 To make the changes permanent, click Accept Intelligent Fix.
 TestComplete will update the recognition criteria in the Name Mapping repository and will use them in subsequent test runs: